Guide: How to make yours espresso better

 Most machines have a preset pressure (~9 bar), which works well for most coffees.
 About you can adjust the pressure:

-- Lower pressure (~6–7 bar): Good for light roasted coffee and to reduce channeling.
+- Lower pressure (~6–7 bar): Good for light roast coffee and to reduce channel formation.

 - Higher pressure (~9+ bar): Suitable for dark roasted coffee with high puck integrity.